Introduction to Private Loans

-- Firstly, research and apply for a Private Student Loan through a private Lender.
+- Research and apply for a Private Student Loan through a private Lender.

-- Secondly, complete a Private Loan Self-Certification form and send it to the Financial Aid Office at JCHS.
+- Complete a Private Loan Self-Certification Form and send it to the Financial Aid Office at Jefferson College.

 The Private Student Loan cannot be applied to your student account until both of the steps above are completed.
 If you have any questions pertaining to Private Student Loans please feel free to contact the Financial Aid Office at email@example.com.